 Next came the 25-mile section of PCT from Wickiup Plains to just South of McKenzie Pass.
 I completed this portion at the end of July 2017 during my 2-day trek around the Three Sisters Wilderness Loop.

-Completing these two sections will put me about 6 days left in making it to the end of the Oregon Pacific Crest Trail with a 15-mile piece of Section E Waldo Lake to Odell Lake, 60 miles of Section D from Odell Lake to Diamond Lake, 75 miles from Diamond Lake through Crater Lake to Sky Lakes Wilderness, and 55 miles from Fish Lake to Ashland on the I-5 corridor.
+Completing these portions will put me about 9 days left in making it to the end of the Oregon Pacific Crest Trail with 61.5 miles of Section D from Odell Lake to Diamond Lake, 72 miles from Diamond Lake through Crater Lake to Sky Lakes Wilderness, and 55 miles from Fish Lake to Ashland on the I-5 corridor.
+I’ll also connect 63-miles of trail in the Mt.
+Jefferson wilderness for a total of 254 miles remaining in Oregon.